California Alternative Energy and Advanced Transportation Financing Authority

 In August 2021, CAEATFA and the IOUs changed the names of the CHEEF programs to align more closely with their public-facing platform, GoGreenFinancing.com.
 CHEEF currently manages two pilot programs, GoGreen Business Energy Financing and GoGreen Affordable Multifamily Energy Financing, in addition to GoGreen Home Energy Financing (formerly the REEL program).
 Development of a fourth, on-bill program (without credit enhancements) planned for large non-residential buildings was paused in 2019.
 CHEEF is developing on-bill repayment functionality for deployment in the GoGreen Business program.

 The mechanism at the heart of the CHEEF programs is a credit enhancement, which is provided in the form of a loss reserve to participating lenders.
 In the event of a default, lenders can receive a reimbursement for a portion of the charged-off loan principal.
 By mitigating risk for these lenders, the programs facilitate better rates and terms offered to a wider base of customers.
-In turn, California consumers have access to more attractive financing, allowing them to make their homes and businesses more energy efficient and comfortable.
+In turn, California consumers have access to more attractive financing, allowing them to increase the comfort and energy savings of their homes and businesses..